-In the capital area, the District has determined that there is an urgent need for significant capital improvements.
-These deal primarily with the aging infrastructure of the District's waste collection system.
-The Mar West Pump Station No. 5 Phase I Improvement Project began in 2015 and was completed in 2016.
-Future capital improvement projects impacting the District operations include the Cove Road Force Main Rehabilitation Project and the Mar West Pump Station No. 5 Phase II Improvement Project.
-These projects are major rehabilitations of central pump stations in both District service areas, Tiburon and Belvedere.
+In the capital area, the District has determined there is an urgent need for significant capital improvements.
+These needs primarily deal with the aging infrastructure of the District's wastewater collection system.
+Future large capital improvement projects impacting District operations include the Cove Road Force Main Rehabilitation Project and the Mar West Pump Station No. 5, Phase II Improvement Project.
+These projects are major rehabilitations of central pump stations in both Tiburon and Belvedere District service areas.
 Capital improvement work will continue on the collection system, according to the 10-year CIP Program.
-Inflow and Infiltration (I&I) remains one of the District's highest items of concern, as reducing I&I requires a comprehensive plan and adequate funding to achieve results, which effects the District's National Pollutant Discharge Elimination System permit, which has compliance objectives that are regulated by the California Regional Water Quality Control Board.
+Inflow and Infiltration (I&I) remains one of the District's highest items of concern, as reducing I&I requires a comprehensive plan and adequate funding to achieve results.
+I&I effects the District's National Pollutant Discharge Elimination System permit, which has compliance objectives that are regulated by the California Regional Water Quality Control Board.

-Currently the District is in the process of replacing most of the control panels at all pump station sites.
-The District is also in the process of updating its original 10-year Capital Improvement Program (CIP).
-The CIP process includes evaluating and assessing comprehensively the capital work that has been completed in recent years, as well as improvements that are required to be made to both sewer lines and pump stations.
-The CIP includes projected cost for proposed improvements (at present-day market value) and a schedule for completion.
-The District owns and maintains a total of 24 pump stations that are critical to the operation of the District.
-The impact of the District's update to the CIP on the operations of the District will not be known until the update is complete.
-The updated CIP is expected to be completed by June 30, 2017.
+Currently the District is in the process of replacing the control panels at pump station sites as the existing ones become obsolete, as well as for standardization purposes.
+The same is true for the emergency generators serving the pump stations.
+During the year ended June 30, 2017, the District updated its 10-year Capital Improvement Program (CIP).
+The CIP process included comprehensively evaluating and assessing the capital work that was completed in recent years and identifying future improvements which could be required in the sanitary sewer collection system and at both of the District's treatment plants.
+The CIP includes projected costs for proposed improvements (at present-day market value) and an anticipated schedule for completion.
+The District owns and maintains a total of 24 pump stations and two treatment plants which are critical to the operation of the District.
+The impact of the District's update to the CIP pertaining to the operations of the District will be evaluated annually, now that the District has identified thirteen million dollars of anticipated projects through 2027.